flutter/website/src/desktop.md

 than [creating a new Flutter project][] for other platforms.

-Once you've configured your environment for desktop support, you can create and run a desktop app either in the IDE or from the command line.
+Once you've configured your environment for desktop support, you can create and run a desktop application either in the IDE or from the command line.

 [creating a new Flutter project]: /docs/get-started/test-drive